 Since in this use case it is assumed that switching within the transport network domain is performed only in one layer, also protection switching within the transport network domain can only be provided at the OTN ODU layer, for all the services defined in section 3.3.

-Resiliency mechanisms on the access link are for further discussion.
+It may be necessary to consider not only protection, but also restoration functions in the future.
+Restoration methods would provide capability to reroute and restore connectivity traffic around network faults, without the network penalty imposed with dedicated 1+1 protection schemes.

 Linear Protection

 It is possible to protect any service defined in section 3.3 from failures within the OTN transport domain by configuring OTN linear protection in the data plane between node S3 and node S6.